mcclure/lisp0-experiment/doc/language.md

 # Writing code

 Statements are treated as "function calls", where the first word is the item to be executed and the remaining words are "arguments".
-The two things that can be executed are blocks and functions.
+The two things that can be executed are blocks and functions¹².
 Functions are "upgraded" blocks which may have local variables and take arguments.
 (Arguments can be passed to a block, but the arguments will be discarded.)
 Before executing a statement, the arguments will first be evaluated.
 So for example:

     print (+ 3 2) (- 1 2) ln